illinois-impact/ece408_project/README.md

 In this project, you will get experience with practical neural network artifacts, face the challenges of modifying existing real-world code, and demonstrate command of basic CUDA optimization techniques.
 Specifically, you will get experience with

-* Using, profiling, and modifying MxNet, a standard open-source neural-network framework.
+* Using, profiling, and modifying MXNet, a standard open-source neural-network framework.

 You will demonstrate command of CUDA and optimization approaches by